npulidom/prerender/README.md

 Prerender
 =========

-Lightweight Prerender container built on Alpine Linux with Node and Headless Chrome.
+Node server that uses Headless Chrome to render a javascript-rendered page as HTML, built on Alpine Linux.

 ## Usage
 ```bash